How To Get The Most From Tournament Life

 EF: Entry fee.

-Ent: Where to mail entries.
+Ent: Where to enter.

 G/: Game in.
 For instance, G/75 means each player has 75 minutes for the entire game.